 Ambiguous genitalia is a rare condition in which an infant's external genitals don't appear to be clearly either male or female.
-In a baby with ambiguous genitalia, the genitals may not be well-formed or the baby may have characteristics of both sexes.
+In a baby with ambiguous genitalia, the genitals may be incompletely developed or the baby may have characteristics of both sexes.
 The external sex organs may not match the internal sex organs or genetic sex.

 Your medical team will likely be the first to recognize ambiguous genitalia soon after your baby is born.
-Occasionally, ambiguous genitalia is diagnosed before birth (prenatally).
+Occasionally, ambiguous genitalia may be suspected before birth (prenatally).
 Characteristics can vary in severity, depending on when during genital development the problem occurred and the cause of the disorder.

 Babies who are genetically female (with two X chromosomes) may have:

-- An enlarged clitoris, which may resemble a small penis
+- An enlarged clitoris, which may resemble a penis

 - Closed labia, or labia that include folds and resemble a scrotum